Vincit/objection-find/README.md

     // `parent` is a one-to-one relation.
     'orderBy': 'parent.lastName',

-    // Fetch relations for the results
+    // Fetch relations for the results.
+This is an objection.js
+    // relation expression.
+Check out objection.js for more info.
     'eager': '[children, movies, parent.movies]',

     // Select a range starting from index 0